-IAS 1 and IAS 8 (Amendments) "Definition of a material" (effective for annual periods beginning on or after 1 January 2020)
+IAS 1 and IAS 8 (Amendments) 'Definition of material' (effective for annual periods beginning on or after 1 January 2020)

 The amendments clarify the definition of material and how it should be applied by including in the definition guidance which until now was featured elsewhere in IFRS.
 In addition, the explanations accompanying the definition have been improved.
 Finally, the amendments ensure that the definition of material is consistent across all IFRS.
-The amendments have not yet been endorsed by the EU.
+The amendments have not been endorsed by the European Union yet.